 - Street Fighter X Mega Man has you face them in Blanka's stage.
 (See the Street Fighter example above for a probable reason why)

-- Battletoads has this in the brutal (even for Battletoads) Terra Tubes level, one of the few enemies that doesn't kill you in one hit, but it will push you into something that does.
+- Battletoads has the Electra-Eels in the Terra Tubes level.
+They're one of the few enemies that won't kill you in one hit, but will push you into something that does.